 WHAT IS A CO-OP?

-In a cooperative school, parents work at the school along with the teacher to help children make the transition from home to the school environment for the first time.
-Parents are actively involved with the children in the classroom, helping them with art projects, reading to them, and supervising their play.
-Instead of paying high tuition costs, parents perform the duties of staff, cleaning crew, administration, and teacher's aides.
+In a cooperative school, parents work as teacher's aids helping children make the transition from home to the school environment for the first time.
+Parents are actively involved throughout the school day, helping set up daily activities, reading to students, playing, and supervising play.

 Taking part in a cooperative preschool allows you to be directly involved with your child’s early education.

-Most importantly, choosing a cooperative preschool gives you extra time to bond with your child and create memories together.
-Your child will always know that education is important to your family because you live it every day.
+Most importantly, choosing a cooperative preschool gives you extra time to bond with your child and create lasting memories together.